yangju2011/udacity-data-analyst-nanodegree/P6-Data-Visualization-with-D3.js/README.md

 ## Summary
 On September 11 2001, terrorists attacked US with civilized airplanes, killing thousands of people and causing severe damages.
-Here I visualize the cancel rate of departure flights across US airports in 2001 and report that in September average cancel rate is much higher than any other month in US.
+Here I visualize the cancel rate of departure flights across US airports in 2001 and report that in September average cancel rate is much higher than any other month in US, especially in Northeast where the attacks occurred.
 Readers can also explore through select box to visualize monthly cancel rate at individual airport.

 ## Design
 I am interested in understanding the relationship between 9/11 attacks and cancel rate of departure flights in US airports.